What Kids Can Learn from Social Robots, with Paolo Pirjanian

 Harry Glorikian: But one of the projects you worked on, and correct me if I’m wrong, was the Sony’s Aibo Robot Dog, right?
 It’s not necessarily educational, but it was aimed at kids.
 So what sort of drew your focus on robotics for education and socialization, I want to say.

 Paolo Pirjanian: Yes, correct.
 Sony Aibo, the robotic dog, my previous company, we developed a computer vision technology for it that enabled the robot to be able to see things and interact with things in the environment.
 And it was an amazing product, actually, the Sony Aibo.
 And I’ve always actually had interest in let’s call it mental health.
 And of course, my craft is AI and robotics.
 And so after my last company was acquired, I decided the timing is now to go pursue that childhood dream of creating robots that can actually help us with mental health.
 So we don’t categorize ourselves as education in the strict sense because we do not really focus on STEM education.
 We focus on for children.
 The first product is for children.
-It’s called Moxie, and it’s helping them with social emotional skills, learning, which in layman’s term you could describe as EQ, emotional intelligence skills versus IQ, which are more related to STEM type education.
+It’s called Moxie, and it’s like social robots in healthcare helping them with social emotional skills, learning, which in layman’s term you could describe as EQ, emotional intelligence skills versus IQ, which are more related to STEM type education.